Bradshaw/spaceshipsin.space/sources/markdown/out/pctf/index.md

 *e.g:*
 Agent Hirsch has 4 Echelon, 2 Reprimand, and 3 Stress.
 An allied agent died during the case, and they later had visions of their own death in countless parallel universes.
-That adds up to two regulatory breaches (agent death), and two traumatic events (ally death and the visions).
+That's one regulatory breach (agent death), and two traumatic events (ally death and the visions).
 They gain one Echelon, increasing the level to 5.
 The administrator did not award a bonus.
 They roll one d6 for Reprimand, they roll a 4, which is greater than their current 2, so their Reprimand increases to 3.
 They roll a first d6 for Stress, they roll a 3, which is equal to their current 3, so their Stress increases to 4.